Gonzaga Mathematics Honors and Awards

 3) The Underclassman Award

 An award given to the most promising freshman or sophomore in a mathematics class.
 This award includes a framed certificate.
 The winner will not necessarily be a mathematics major.
 Members of the department will nominate students for this award.
-The nominees will be invited to take a computerized mathematics test at a specified time.
+The nominees will be invited to take a mathematics test at a specified time.
 The nominee with the highest exam score will receive the award.